mallabee/queue/readme.md

 - Default of connection.
 - `FailingJob` was merged to `Worker`->`failJob`.
 - `Str` & `Arr` helper classes - took only needed functions.
+- Allow usage of custom serializer/de-serializer for job encode/decode.

 ### Structural difference